 When users optin to receive text messages from you, they expect those messages to be worth their while.
 So, don’t send text messages just because.
 Instead, you’ve got to make them valuable.

-One of the easiest ways to make your text messages valuable is by offering up something amazing like special deal or a coupon that’s exclusive to your SMS marketing list.
+One of the easiest ways to make your text messages valuable is by offering up something amazing like a special deal or a coupon that’s exclusive to your SMS marketing list.

 Exclusive offers will make your customers feel like VIPs.